 Is it a meal break violation in California if an employer does not permit employees to take meal breaks outside the work premises?
-“It might be,” says our Los Angeles wage and hour issues attorney at the Kaufman Law Firm.
+“It might be,” says our Los Angeles wage and hour issues attorney at The Kaufman Law Firm.
 “But it is not that simple.”

 If you are required by your employer to stay on the work premises during a meal break, it might a violation of California’s employment law.
 In 2017, the California Supreme Court held that employers cannot control how or where their employees spend rest breaks.

 And while this makes perfect sense, you cannot sue your employer for NOT allowing you to leave the work premises during a meal break in 100 percent of all cases.
-This was the case when Taco Bell employees decided to file a class action lawsuit against the fast food restaurant.
+This was the case when Taco Bell employees decided to file a class-action lawsuit against the fast-food restaurant.

 In their Rodriguez v.
-Taco Bell Corp. a lawsuit, the employees alleged meal break violations arguing that Taco Bell did not allow its employees to leave the premises during rest breaks.
+Taco Bell Corp. lawsuit, the employees alleged meal break violations arguing that Taco Bell did not allow its employees to leave the premises during rest breaks.

 Our experienced wage and hour issues attorney in Los Angeles, who has personally reviewed the case, explains that Taco Bell offered its employees the option to purchase a discounted meal at the restaurant on one condition: they were not allowed to leave the premises and had to stay on the premises to eat it.

 Taco Bell argued that this condition would prevent theft of discounted meals and abuse, as the restaurant’s employee could give discounted foods to third parties outside the premises.
-Purchasing a discounted Taco Bell meal was optional, and anyone who did not want to purchase it were permitted to leave the premises.
+Purchasing a discounted Taco Bell meal was optional, and anyone who did not want to purchase it was permitted to leave the premises.

-Many employees at Taco Bell were upset by the condition that they were not allowed to leave the premises if they purchased a discounted meal, which is why they joined forces and filed a class action lawsuit against the fast food restaurant alleging wage and hour violations.
+Many employees at Taco Bell were upset by the condition that they were not allowed to leave the premises if they purchased a discounted meal, which is why they joined forces and filed a class-action lawsuit against the fast-food restaurant alleging wage and hour violations.